illuminatedpast/csun-sca-processing/02-processing/02-05-digitalprocessing.md

 ## Digital Processing

 The following instructions are not intended for born-digital collections with complex original order or large digital collections requiring more intensive preservation measures.
 These policies and procedures will be updated when we implement Preservica.
-This guide is intended primarily for processing collections from:
+This guide is intended primarily for processing small, simple digital collections such as:
 - Scan and return projects
   - *Example: [Old China Hands digital-only photo collections](https://oac.cdlib.org/findaid/ark:/13030/c8sn0h46/)*
 - Artificially created collections
   - *Examples: [COVID-19 Community Archives](https://oac.cdlib.org/findaid/ark:/13030/c8db8892/), Oral History Project Collections*
-- Small, simple digital collections
 - Physical collections with a small number of digital objects and/or simple digital objects in accessible file formats (often migrated from physical media – floppies, CDs, cassette tapes, etc.) that don’t have extensive digital original order.
   - *Examples: CDs, floppies, and USBs pulled from physical folders in primarily physical collections like [APACC](https://oac.cdlib.org/findaid/ark:/13030/c8jq17m2/) and [CRC5](https://oac.cdlib.org/findaid/ark:/13030/c85t3sm2/)*